 Another way to reduce your pup’s chance of cancer is to have them spayed or neutered.
 In fact, female dogs that have not been spayed are up to 52 times more likely to develop a mammary tumor than those who were spayed before 6 months!
 Similarly, dogs that have been neutered are much less likely to be diagnosed with testicular cancer, too.

-Natural Treatment For Cancer in Dogs
+Natural Poduct For Dog with Cancer

 Our heart goes out to you if you’re dealing with a difficult diagnosis of cancer for your pup.
 You have many decisions to make, and you’re most likely doing lots of research to better understand the diagnosis and know your options.

 You always want the best for your pet, and as pet parents and pet advocates ourselves, we here at HomeoAnimal understand, and we want the same.
 If you’re interested in a natural treatment for cancer in dogs that is both safe and effective, we have an option for you!